DavorPenzar/magic-text/README.md

 ```

 Also, note that the [information theory](http://en.wikipedia.org/wiki/Information_theory) analysis examples displayed above considered equally both words and word delimiters as tokens.
-However, when analysing words only, delimiters would have to be disregarded (e. g. when calculating the probability/frequency of a word).
+However, when analysing words only, delimiters would have to be disregarded (e. g. when calculating the [empirical probability](https://e.wikipedia.org/wiki/Empirical_probability) of a word).
 The simplest solution would be to use a [`RegexTokeniser`](Source/RegexTokeniser.cs), which does not yield delimiters as tokens, but some word [bigrams](http://en.wikipedia.org/wiki/Bigram) and other [*n*-grams](http://en.wikipedia.org/wiki/N-gram) could then be misidentified.
 For instance, by shattering the sentence *Although I am hungry, people don't seem to care.*, the words `"hungry"` and `"people"` would appear as neighbouring therefore generating the [bigram](http://en.wikipedia.org/wiki/Bigram) `{ "hungry", "people" }`, inspite of them clearly being parts of different clauses.

 ##  Remarks